arqalite/fire-king-guide/src/combos/ponix/2_2-card-generic.md

 <div class="warning">

-This route stops [_Nibiru, the Primal Being_], as Arvata is the 5th summon.
+This combo stops [_Nibiru, the Primal Being_], as Arvata is the 5th summon.

 Under [_Mulcharmy Fuwalos_], your opponent draws 1 card.